 Wednesday Morning hours pass pleasantly on a tour of Denver Mountain Parks.
-You will long remember Lariat Trail-Lookout Mountain and Buffalo Bill's gravethe freshness and mystery of evergreen and aspen forests-Bear Creek Canyon-Park of the Red Rocks.
-Beautiful Troutdale-in-the-Pines for luncheon-then back to Denver with an afternoon interval to do as you please.
-And what a delightful treat, the dinner party in the famed Casanova room of the Brown Palace Hotel.
+You will long remember Lariat Trail-Lookout Mountain and Buffalo Bill's grave-the freshness and mystery of evergreen and aspen forests-Bear Creek Canyon-Park of the Red Rocks.
+Beautiful Troutdale-in-the-Pines for luncheon; then back to Denver for a tour of the city-its parks, boulevards, Civic Center, United States Mint, State Capitol, City Park Museum and Zoo.
+Dinner in the Casanova room of the Brown Palace.
 Late evening entrain for home.

-Thursday Eastward bound . . . a luxurious train ... companions who have become good friends ... happy memories.
+Thursday Eastward bound . . . a luxurious train . . . companions who have become good friends . . . happy memories.

-Friday Arrive Chicago early in the morningwith recollections of a perfect trip.
+Friday Arrive Chicago early in the morning-with recollections of a perfect trip.